ponnhide/pyCircos/README.md

 # pyCircos
-Circos is one of the most famous software for the visualization of genomic similarities and features.
-However, the execution requires such a complicated process and many extra input files.
-The software is also written based on Perl; it limits the integration with the other software for biological analysis.
-Various biological data analysis packages are described in Python.
-However, there are no python packages to visualize a Circos plot.
-The file format such as GenBank, GFF for describing genomic annotations has been organized.
-Therefore, if these formatted files could be used as input for the visualization, complicated extra files are not needed to prepare.
-Here, it provides a python matplotlib based circular genome visualization package, PyCircos (pseudonym).
-It enables us to represent genome features by only input of the Genbank format file.
-Also, by the entry of comparative genome analysis results by using BLAST or LAST, users can easily visualize multi genomic locus similarity with a simple python script.
+Circos is one of the most popular software for visualizing genomic similarities and features.
+However, its execution process is complicated.
+Additionally, Circos is written in Perl, which limits its integration with other software for biological analysis.
+On the other hand, various software packages have been developed for biological data analysis using Python.
+Therefore, by combining these packages, researchers can complete most of the required analysis.
+Nevertheless, Python lacks a library for drawing Circos plots (even though Circos software has been published for more than a decade).
+Here, we provide a python matplotlib based circular genome visualization package '"pyCircos," which can represent genomic features from a GenBank format file input.
+Therefore pyCircos does not require preparing a complicated config file.
+The genomic similarities among multiple-locus or genomes also can be visualized with a simple python script.

 ### Dependencies
 - python 3.6.2 later
 - matplotlib 3.0.0 later
 - Biopython